2020 Tour de France, Stage 12 to Stage 21: Stage 13

 Many riders were trying to form a breakaway and seventeen riders finally allied together around 60 kilometers after race began.
 Simon Geschke and Valentin Madouas won the mountain bonuses on two category 2 climbs, Pierre Rolland won two mountain bonuses on category 3 climbs.
 Julian Alaphilippe was first on intermediate sprint.
 The advantage on the peloton grew up to 11 minutes, so the stage winner was expected to be from the breakaway.
 Neilson Powless attacked first.
 Maximilian Schachmann joined him with 29 kilometers remaining.
-Powless was dropped on Col de Neronne and his teammate Daniel Martínez accelerated from breakaway group, followed by Schachmann's teammate Lennard Kämna.
+Powless was dropped on Col de Néronne and his teammate Daniel Martínez accelerated from breakaway group, followed by Schachmann's teammate Lennard Kämna.
 Both riders overtook Schachmann within last two kilometers.
 The Colombian won the sprint for the stage victory.
 Kämna and Schachmann filled the podium.

 Meanwhile, crash injuries forced Bauke Mollema and Romain Bardet to leave the race. led the peloton to Col de Neronne.
 Martin was in trouble.
 Roglič and Pogačar pushed hard on the Pas de Peyrol.
 Landa, Porte, López were chasing and they dropped Egan Bernal.
 The Slovenian duo reached the summit six minutes behind the stage winner.
 Landa, Porte and López finished less than 20 seconds behind them.
 Bernal came along with Quintana, Urán and Yates.
 The title defender lost 38 seconds to Roglič.
 Pogačar jumped to second place overall.
 Guillaume Martin finished almost three minutes behind the race leader and fell outside the top 10 in general classification.